johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4300-INFRASTRUCTURE/4310-DOCKER/4313-MAKING-VULNERABLE-DOCKER.md

 -Handling king.txt:
 	- Should be relatively hidden
 	- Should be served to the website
+	- Should be a writable king.sh script somewhere that writes an almost immutable king.txt file

+- -Handling king.txt:
+	- Should be relatively hidden
+	- Should be served to the website
-	- Should be a writable king.sh script somewhere that writes an im
+	- Should be a writable king.sh script somewhere that writes an almost immutable king.txt file